Dave Mulligan

 David James Mulligan (born 24 March 1982) is a New Zealand former football player and head coach.

 Born in England, he began his career at Barnsley, making his first-team debut in October 2001.
-He became a first-team regular in the 2001–02 and 2002–03 seasons, before joining Doncaster Rovers in February 2004.
+He became a first-team regular in the 2001–02 and 2002–03 seasons before joining Doncaster Rovers in February 2004.
 He helped the club to the Third Division title in the 2003–04 campaign.
 He was signed to Scunthorpe United in June 2006 and won the League One title with the club in 2006–07.
 He was loaned out to Grimsby Town in November 2007 and took a free transfer to Port Vale in January 2008.
 He returned to New Zealand six months later to sign with A-League club Wellington Phoenix.
-He joined New Zealand Football Championship club Auckland City in 2010 and helped the club to two successive OFC Champions League titles, before he moved to Waitakere United in 2012, and Hawke's Bay United in 2013.
+He joined New Zealand Football Championship club Auckland City in 2010.
+He helped the club to two successive OFC Champions League titles before he moved to Waitakere United in 2012 and Hawke's Bay United in 2013.
 He returned to Waitakere United the next year.

 He earned national representation at under-17, under-20, under-23 and full international level.
-He was selected for two FIFA Confederations Cup competitions, and was also named in the 2010 FIFA World Cup squad.
+He was selected for two FIFA Confederations Cup competitions and was also named in the 2010 FIFA World Cup squad.
 He earned 28 senior caps and scored three goals in World Cup qualification matches with Vanuatu.

 He began his coaching career as head coach at East Coast Bays in October 2016.

 Club career

 Barnsley

-Mulligan was born in Liverpool, England, but his family moved to New Zealand when he was five years old.
-He returned to England at the age of 16, along with Rory Fallon, to join the youth-team at Barnsley; the move had been arranged by Rory's father Kevin, who was an assistant to New Zealand head coach John Adshead.
+Mulligan was born in Liverpool, England, but his family moved to New Zealand when he was five.
+He returned to England at the age of 16, along with Rory Fallon, to join the youth team at Barnsley; the move had been arranged by Rory's father Kevin, who was an assistant to New Zealand head coach John Adshead.
 He made his professional debut for the club under Glyn Hodges's caretaker stewardship in a 3–0 defeat to Manchester City at Oakwell on 31 October 2001.
 Steve Parkin's "Tykes" were relegated out of the First Division at the end of the 2001–02 season, but Mulligan retained his place in the Second Division for the 2002–03 campaign.
 He scored his first senior goal in a 2–1 defeat at Oldham Athletic on 5 April 2003.
-However he lost his first team place under Guðjón Þórðarson early in the 2003–04 campaign and was released by Barnsley in October 2003, despite having been offered a new contract just five months earlier.
+However, he lost his first-team place under Guðjón Þórðarson early in the 2003–04 campaign and was released by Barnsley in October 2003, despite having been offered a new contract just five months earlier.